nafiahossain/django/README.md

 # Property Management System

 This Django project is a property management application designed to manage and display property listings, locations, amenities, and associated images.
-The project integrates with an existing PostgreSQL database using both Django ORM and SQLAlchemy to migrate and manage data.
+The project integrates with an existing PostgreSQL database (the database containing hotel data that were scrped from trip.com using scrapy spider) using both Django ORM and SQLAlchemy to migrate and manage data.
 The admin interface has been customized to provide a user-friendly management experience for administrators, enabling them to manage properties, images, locations, and amenities seamlessly.

 ## Features